Finite presentations of centrally extended mapping class groups: Proof of the theorems.

-Here, we shall refer to \cite[Theorem C]{Ge} which was claimed to be the same statement on $\As(\DD) $ and discussed an infinite presentation of $ \mathcal{T}_{g,r}$ from the $p^1$-structure.
-But the proofs might contain some gaps (e.g., functoriality with respect to lantern relations of $\widetilde{\M}_g$ \cite[Theorems C, 4.1]{Ge}.
-Furthermore, the case $g=3$).
-In contract, the proofs in this paper do not use combinatorial computation (cf. \cite{Ge}) or the Maslov index as in \cite{Ati,GM,Turaev}, but only basic knowledge og group cohomology of degree 2.
+Here, we shall refer to \cite[Theorem C]{Ge} which claimed the same statement on $\As(\DD) $ and discussed an infinite presentation of $ \mathcal{T}_{g,r}$ from the $p^1$-structure.
+But, his proofs used functoriality with respect to lantern relations of $\widetilde{\M}_g$ \cite[Theorems C, 4.1]{Ge}, and might contain a little gap with $g=3$.
+In contrast, the proofs in this paper use neither combinatorial computation as in \cite{Ge} nor the Maslov index as in \cite{Ati,GM,Turaev}, but only basic knowledge of group cohomology of degree 2.

-Let us begin by describing the concepts of lantern relations in $\As(\D)$.
+In addition, let us describe the concepts of lantern relations in $\As(\D)$.
 If $g \geq 3$, consider two elements of the form